sandialabs/seacas-docs/_build/html/_sources/index.rst.txt

 --------------

-(External, not developed or maintained as part of SEACAS, but is used by Exodus, so include here).
+(External, not developed or maintained as part of SEACAS, but is used by Exodus, so included here).

 The `netCDF <https://github.com/Unidata/netcdf-c>`_ I/O library stores
 and retrieves data in self-describing, machine-independent files.
 Each